wwdouthit/MorseCode/README.md

 In order to use with the LED on the Raspberry Pi, the setup and explanation at this website is helpful: https://thepihut.com/blogs/raspberry-pi-tutorials/27968772-turning-on-an-led-with-your-raspberry-pis-gpio-pins

-The code is set up to interact with the LED on GPIO
+The code is set up to interact with the LED on GPIO 18.
+Another pin can be used but be sure to update the code in the transmit() funtion.

 The Morse Code is stored in MorseCode.json and can be edited there if changes should need to be made.